 - Dinner with Lauren and worked on easier tasks in the evening (blog post edits, Pinterest account, emails, etc).
 8 pm – 10 pm

 My current routine:

-- We wake up early, start with a warm glass of lemon water, grad some coffee, and get to work.
-8:00am – 11:00am (usually writing and content creation).
+- We wake up early, start with a warm glass of lemon water, grab some coffee, and get to work.
+8 am – 11 am (usually writing and content creation).

-The thing I wanted you to see from our schedule is the progression of WHAT I am working on day-to-day.
+Takeaway: The thing I wanted you to see from our schedule is the progression of WHAT I am working on day-to-day.
+This is key.

 Every day starts with the important task that takes the most creativity and mental effort BEFORE progressing into busy work.

 Ask yourself, “What is the most important thing your blog currently needs??”

 Usually, it’s unique articles and better writing (you have a blog, right!? ) Sometimes it’s products.
 RARELY is that customer service, emails, training, and busywork.